 We are working with people with learning disabilities so they can become health and care champions for our Partnership, including for priority programmes such as cancer, mental health, maternity care and hospitals working together.
 These health and care champions will work with us and the wider community of people with learning disabilities to further develop our plans and put them into action.
 We will do this by involving them in future conversations about improvement and asking them about their experience of care for people with learning disabilities.
 This is an approach supported by councils and NHS organisations.

-We are working with an organisation called Bradford Talking Magazine (BTM) for an initial period of 12 months.
-They are helping us identify health and care champions with learning disabilities from communities across West Yorkshire and Harrogate.
-Their involvement will help us become more informed about their experiences of using health and care services so we can improve the way we plan services.
+Working with an organisation called Bradford Talking Media (BTM), we have set up a team of health and care champions with learning disabilities from communities across West Yorkshire and Harrogate.
+Their involvement is helping us to become better informed about their experiences of using health and care services so we can improve the way we plan services.